LucioMascolo/Noise-free-C2-graph/README.md

  TO RUN THE PROCESSING GRAPH IN SNAP

  - MANDATORY CHANGES

  According to the image that has to be processed, the user must change:

       1) The sub-swath and the bursts in the TOPSAR-Split operator, by selecting the sub-swath and the the bursts of interest

       2) The geographical coordinates of the ROI's polygon in the Subset operator, by updating the new coordinates relevant to ROI of interest

+  - OPTIONAL CHANGES

+  According to the user needs, the following changes can be applied:

+      1) The sub-swath and the bursts in the TOPSAR-Split operator, by selecting the sub-swath and the the bursts of interest

+      2) The geographical coordinates of the ROI's polygon in the Subset operator, by updating the new coordinates relevant to ROI of interest